Welcome to Spring Grove Area Historical Preservation Society

 Spring Grove Area Historical Preservation Society does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.

-Member of the AAM and the AALSH
+Member of the AAM, AALSH, and PA Museums.

 Follow us